Skip to main content

 You can restart PostgreSQL for a running instance.

-• You cannot restart PostgreSQL if the instance status is Pending, Starting, or Terminating.
+• If the instance status is Pending, Starting, Terminating, or Storage-Full (Instance storage error), it cannot be restarted.

 2. Select the instance group of the PostgreSQL instance to restart.